-Urban Meyer is back with Buckeyes, but not all the way
+Urban Meyer Is Back With Buckeyes, But Not All The Way

 Day was put in charge when Meyer was put on paid leave and then suspended by the university for his mismanagement of now-fired assistant coach Zach Smith, who was accused of domestic violence and other troubling behavior.

-Day led the Buckeyes to an opening day 77-31 rout of Oregon State on Saturday, a game in which new starting quarterback Dwayne Haskins Jr. threw for five touchdowns but also raised questions about a defense that gave up several big plays to the overmatched Beavers.
+Day led the Buckeyes to of Oregon State on Saturday, a game in which new starting quarterback Dwayne Haskins Jr. threw for five touchdowns but also raised questions about a defense that gave up several big plays to the overmatched Beavers.

 Meyer will be in charge during the week, and Day will manage the next two games from the sideline.
 The co-offensive coordinator/quarterbacks coach typically works from the press box on game day.